 Field Description

 tbsCertificate

 version MUST be v3(2)

-serialNumber

-MUST be a non-sequential number greater than zero (0) and less than 2^{159} containing at least 64 bits of output from
+serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 159 containing at least 64 bits of output from a CSPRNG.

+signature See Section 7.1.3.2

+issuer MUST be byte-for-byte identical to the subject field of the Issuing CA. See Section 7.1.4.1

-See Section 7.1.2.8.1 validity See Section 7.1.2.10.2 subject subjectPublicKeyInfo See Section 7.1.3.1 issuerUniqueID MUST NOT be present MUST NOT be present subjectUniqueID See Section 7.1.2.8.2 extensions
+validity See Section 7.1.2.8.1

+subject See Section 7.1.2.10.2

+subjectPublicKeyInfo See Section 7.1.3.1

+issuerUniqueID MUST NOT be present

+subjectUniqueID MUST NOT be present

+extensions See Section 7.1.2.8.2

-Encoded value MUST be byte-for-byte identical to the ${\tt signature Algorithm}$
+signatureAlgorithm Encoded value MUST be byte-for-byte identical to the tbsCertificate.signature.

+signature